Jalpaiguri (community development block): Geography

 The Jalpaiguri CD block lies in the southern part of the district.
 The Teesta River flows along its northern and eastern boundary.
 It lies on a gently sloping alluvial plain locally called Terai.

-The Jalpaiguri CD block is bounded by the Mal CD block on the north, Maynaguri CD block on the east, Panchagarh Sadar Upazila of Panchagarh District in Rangpur Division in Bangladesh on the south, and Rajganj CD block on the west.
+The Jalpaiguri CD block is bounded by the Kranti CD block on the north, Maynaguri CD block on the east, Panchagarh Sadar Upazila of Panchagarh District in Rangpur Division in Bangladesh on the south, and Rajganj CD block on the west.

 The Jalpaiguri CD block has an area of 500.65 km2.
 It has 1 panchayat samity, 14 gram panchayats, 227 gram sansads (village councils), 29 mouzas, 28 inhabited villages and 1 census town.
 Jalpaiguri police station serves this block.
 Headquarters of this CD block is at Jalpaiguri.

-Gram panchayats of Jalpaiguri block/ panchayat samiti are: Arabinda, Bahadur, Baropatia Nutanabos, Belacoba, Boalmari-Nandanpur, Garalbari, Kharia, Kharija Berubari I, Kharija Berubari II, Mondalghat, Nagar Berubari, Paharpur, Patkata and South Berubari.
+Gram panchayats of Jalpaiguri block/ panchayat samiti are: Jalpaiguri block consists of 14 gram panchayats, viz.
+Kharia, Arabinda, Paharpur, Mondalghat, Bahadur, Patkata, Belakoba, Barapatina Nutanabos, Garalbari, Nagar Berubari, South Berubari, Kharija–Barubari–I, Kharija–Barubari–II and Boalmari–Nandanpur.